thisisjagan/BookStore/README.md

 # BookStore

 This project was built on Angular version 8.3.25.
+This app has the following pages.

+Welcome
+Book List
+Book Details
+Add Book (Admin only screen and Login required)
+Edit Book (Admin only screen and Login required)

+Login is managed in browser's session and since this is a basic app, it creates a session variable and uses it for validating.
+Use admin and admin as username and password to login.

+This application is capable of addition of new books, update and deletion of existing books.

 ## Development server